lostatc/xpct/README.md

 # xpct

 xpct is an assertions library for Rust.
-It's designed to be batteries-included and test framework agnostic.
+It's designed to be ergonomic, batteries-included, and test framework agnostic.

 xpct is highly extensible.
 In addition to allowing you to write custom matchers, it separates the logic of matchers from how they format their output,